We Got Endless Compliments On Our Skin Thanks to This Lightweight Tint

 AdvertisementADVERTISEMENT

-The latest launch to join the chorus of buzzy skin tints is Milk Makeup’s Hydro Grip Gel Tint, $36.
-It has a handful of unique selling points, specifically some buzzy skincare ingredients like hydrating and oil-minimizing niacinamide, as well as soothing aloe.
+The latest launch to join the chorus of buzzy skin tints is Milk Makeup’s Hydro Grip Gel Tint, £34.
+It has a handful of unique selling points, specifically some buzzy skincare ingredients like hydrating and oil-minimising niacinamide, as well as soothing aloe.
 Besides this, the lightweight, gel-based formula grips the skin without feeling heavy or cakey.
-Given Milk's track record of viral hits (the Cooling Water Jelly Tint and Hydro Grip Primer are firm favorites in our editors’ makeup bags), we couldn't wait for this new release.
-In fact, this skin tint's launch date in the UK market was moved forward due to the immense hype and demand.
+Given Milk's track record of viral hits (the Cooling Water Jelly Tint and Hydro Grip Primer are firm favourites in our editors’ makeup bags), we couldn't wait for this new release.
+In fact, this skin tint's launch date was moved forward due to the immense hype and demand.

 Read ahead as four editors — all with different skin types — put this skin tint to the test.